 Resources

 Resources are the catalogue entries that describe what your team works with — cable by the metre, junction boxes by the unit, ladder hire by the day, electrician labour by the hour.
-Define a resource once and it becomes available for task requirements, stock tracking, QR pickup authorization, and field report consumption.
+Define a resource once and it becomes available for job requirements, stock tracking, QR pickup authorization, and field report consumption.
+Resources are the materials side of a job; the work performed on them is catalogued separately as activities, and declaring resources on a job is optional.
 Resources also support unit conversions (feet to metres) and kit breakdowns (one installation kit → multiple components).

 Resource Types